mozilla/price-tracker/docs/METRICS.md

 - How often are products detected on supported product pages? (#125)
 - How often is Fathom recognizing products on a page? (#125)
 - On which sites do users report the most problems?
-- How often do product prices change, irrespective of user action?
 - How many Price Alerts are received?

 #### Do people use it?
 - At what threshold do users respond to price changes?
 - How many products are users tracking?
-  - Does number of tracked items track to feature engagement?
+  - Does number of tracked items track to Feature Engagement?
 - Are alerts annoying to users?
 - Can users be compelled to report positive experiences as well as negative ones?